Updated June 15, 2023

 Introduction to Types of Keyboards

-A keyboard is an input device that has alphabets, numbers, and other special characters and symbols.
+A keyboard is an input device with alphabets, numbers, and other special characters and symbols.
 It is one of the most used input devices for computers.
-Entering the data in a computer with the help of a keyboard is called typing.
-There are various types of keyboards such as portable wire as well as a wireless keyboard, qwerty keyboard, virtual keyboard, USB keyboard, gaming keyboard, etc. We are going to see these types of keyboards in detail, which are given as follows.
+Typing is the term used to describe entering data into a computer with the assistance of a keyboard.
+There are various keyboards, such as portable wire and wireless keyboards, qwerty keyboards, virtual keyboards, USB keyboards, gaming keyboards, etc. We will see these types of keyboards in detail, as follows.

 Given below are different types of Computer keyboards: